agessaman/meshcore-packet-capture/README.md

 ## Configuration

 The script uses environment files for configuration.
-This modern approach is more secure, container-friendly, and follows industry best practices.

 ### Environment Files